 How to Communicate Before the Wedding Night

 Ask your soon-to-be-spouse if he or she is feeling nervous about the wedding night.
-Odds are, they're feeling a little apprehension too, and will be relieved to have the opportunity to talk about it.
+Odds are, your betrothed is feeling a little apprehension too, and will be relieved to have the opportunity to talk about it.

 You should never feel nervous or embarrassed about bringing up the subject of sex.
 Your soon-to-be-spouse is about to become your partner for life, and you have nothing to worry about.